-The number of credit hours enrolled in by any student on probation will be determined by the student's advisor; however, any student who is on academic probation normally should not enroll for more than 13 semester hours of credit, nor fewer than 12 semester hours of credit.
+The number of credit hours enrolled by any student on probation will be determined by the student's advisor; however, any student who is on academic probation normally should not enroll for more than 14 semester hours of credit, nor fewer than 12 semester hours of credit.

-A student may be academically dismissed whenever any one of the following conditions is met:
+A student may be academically dismissed when any one of the following conditions is met:

 - Failure in 50 percent or more of the course work (credit hours) for which the student is enrolled in any semester.

 - The student's Dean's Office determines that academic performance at the end of a probationary semester does not warrant the student's continuation.

 - A student's cumulative grade point average (CGPA) falls below the minimum level indicated below.

 |FSU Semester hours Graded||FSU Minimum Cumulative GPA||FSU Semester hour Grades||FSU Minimum Cumulative GPA|

 |31 - 50.9||1.70||98 and above||1.99|

 Students who are dismissed from the University for academic reasons, but believe there are extenuating circumstances that warrant consideration, may appeal the dismissal in writing to their Dean's Office.